Telecommunications engineering

 Telecommunications engineer working to maintain London's phone service during World War 2, in 1942.

-Telecommunications engineering is a subfield of electronics engineering which seeks to design and devise systems of communication at a distance.
+Telecommunications engineering is a subfield of Electrical engineering which seeks to design and devise systems of communication at a distance.
 The work ranges from basic circuit design to strategic mass developments.
-A telecommunication engineer is responsible for designing and overseeing the installation of telecommunications equipment and facilities, such as complex electronic switching system, and other plain old telephone service facilities, optical fiber cabling, IP networks, and microwave transmission systems.
+A telecommunication engineer is responsible for designing and overseeing the installation of telecommunications equipment and facilities, such as complex electronic switching systems, and other plain old telephone service facilities, optical fiber cabling, IP networks, and microwave transmission systems.
 Telecommunications engineering also overlaps with broadcast engineering.

-Telecommunication is a diverse field of engineering connected to electronic, civil and systems engineering.
+Telecommunications is a diverse field of engineering connected to electronic, civil, and systems engineering.
 Ultimately, telecom engineers are responsible for providing high-speed data transmission services.
 They use a variety of equipment and transport media to design the telecom network infrastructure; the most common media used by wired telecommunications today are twisted pair, coaxial cables, and optical fibers.
 Telecommunications engineers also provide solutions revolving around wireless modes of communication and information transfer, such as wireless telephony services, radio and satellite communications, internet, Wi-Fi and broadband technologies.